Direct visualization of gate-tunable flat bands in twisted double bilayer graphene

 The selected series of snapshots of E(k) dispersions at different $\rm{V_G}$ are analyzed further in detail for top BG (Blue spot in Fig.~\ref{xyscan}(b)), bottom BG (red spot in Fig.~\ref{xyscan}(b)) and TDBG (yellow spot in Fig.~\ref{xyscan}(b)) as shown in Fig.~\ref{gatetuned}(a),(b) and (c), respectively.
 For each of these panels, we demonstrate the accessibility of the valence and conduction bands by tuning the charge carriers from $p$- to $n$-type by applying ${\rm{V_{G}}}$ in the range from 2 V to 10 V. For bottom BG (top BG), the conduction band appears at $V_{G} \geq 6 \rm{V}$ ($V_{G} \geq 8 \rm{V}$).
 Applying a gate voltage not only tunes the carrier density, but also applies a displacement field to the system.
 This field leads to band gaps and band offset within each BG layer and also between top and bottom BG layers.
 To estimate the displacement field induced band-gaps of the non-interacting TDBG, we extract the displacement field induced band-gaps by fitting a parabolic dispersion for BGs with dashed lines at 10~V in Fig.~\ref{gatetuned}(a) and (b).
-At 10~V, the external field creates a gap of $2\Delta_1 ~\sim~$60~meV for top BG and $2\Delta_2 ~\sim$ 70~meV for bottom BG.
+At 10~V, the external field creates a maximum gap of $2\Delta_1 ~\sim~60$~meV for top BG and $2\Delta_2 ~\sim70$~meV for bottom BG.
+The obtained band gap uncertainty 25 meV is estimated from the linewidths of the Lorentzian fits.
 Here, the band gap defines the interlayer potential difference in each BG.
 The band offset defines the potential difference between the two BG sheets and it is determined as a shift of the conduction band of the bottom BG with respect to the top BG.
 Here, the band offset $2\Delta'~\sim40~\rm{meV}$.
 This variation in band offset is more likely due to inhomogeneous doping and local variations in the displacement field across the device, which in turn influence the band hybridization observed in the TDBG, see Fig.~\ref{gatetuned}(c).

 Next, we investigate the tunability of disperions in the three regions (top BG, bottom BG, and TDBG) of interest with the carrier concentration and displacement field using $\rm{V_G}$ in our device.
-First, from the gate-dependent evolution of the top and bottom BGs dispersion, we can calculate the charge carrier density in both BG layers at various gate voltages, enabling us to estimate the displacement field in our measurements.
 For bilayer graphene, an approximate low-energy electronic dispersion~\cite{McCann_2011,raza2012graphene,WilsonTG} in the density range of interest is given by

 Here, $g_1$ is the interlayer tunneling, $v$ is the band velocity and $E_D$ is the charge neutrality point.

 This formula interpolates between the linear dispersion (large momenta at $E_{\rm{F}}$, $V_G\leq4$~V) to quadratic dispersion (small momenta at $E_{\rm{F}}$, $V_G > 6~\rm{V}$).
 For $V_G\leq4$~V, the carrier densities (n), for both top and bottom BGs, are given as $n = k_{\rm{F}}^2/\pi$, where $k_{\rm{F}}$ is the Fermi momentum vector.
 On the other hand, for $V_G>6~\rm{V}$, the momenta at $E_{\rm{F}}$ is small, leading to a low carrier density.
 In this region, $v k/g_1 \ll 1$, and the dispersion is approximately quadratic.
 In this limit, the bilayer carrier density takes a simple form: $n \approx \frac{g_1 E_D}{\pi v^2}$~\cite{WilsonTG}.
 As shown in Fig.~\ref{gatetuned}(d), $k_F^2/\pi$ follows linear behavior for $V_G\leq4$~V and begins to deviate above 4~V.